1) Why choose accounting as a profession?

-82) List out things that fall under intangible asset?
+82) List out things that fall under intangible assets

 - Brand names

-83) Mention what is trial balance in accounting?
+83) What is a trial balance in accounting?

-84) Where a cash discount should be recorded in journal entry?
+84) Where a cash discount should be recorded in a journal entry?

-A cash discount should be recorded in journal entry as a reduction of expense in "cash account".
+A cash discount should be recorded in a journal entry as a reduction of expense in a cash account.

-85) Mention why some asset accounts have a credit balance?
+85) Why some asset accounts have a credit balance?

-Some asset accounts have a credit balance due to following reasons,
+Some asset accounts have a credit balance due to:

-- The amount of checks written exceeded the positive amount in the Cash account
+- The number of checks written exceeded the positive amount in the Cash account.

 A Bad debt expense is the amount of an account receivable that is considered to NOT be collectible.

-A Master Account has subsidiary accounts.
-A master account receivable could be anything, it could be account receivable for various individual receivable accounts.
+A master account has subsidiary accounts.
+A master account receivable could be anything, it can be account receivable for various individual receivable accounts.

-88) Mention in which account does the unpresented cheque will get recorded?
+88) In which account does the unpresented cheque will get recorded?